 My artist statement changes often, and each exhibition or body of work has its own motivation, inspiration and subsequently artist statement.
-This serves as overall description of my philosophy, approaches and inspiration, but please contact me for a more specific or current statement.
+This serves as overall description of my philosophy, approaches and inspiration.

 A lot of my previous work and projects explored the landscape in its different forms and contexts – predominantly focusing on human interaction or relationship with it, with metamorphosis and a focus on us as an organism a dominant theme in my recent work.
 Journeys are also an underlying theme in my work, due to my own travels through landscapes (and thus my own personal relationship with the sites I visit), and this theme is evident in my Nuances series – a series of limited edition landscape prints, printed on Somerset Velvet or Hahnemuhle.